KilledByAPixel/OS13k/README.md

 - OS13k.RenderShader(canvas, shaderProgram, time=0, frame=0) - Render a shader
 - OS13k.KeyDirection(key) - Get {x, y} position from a key code for WASD and arrow keys
 - OS13k.RemoveHTML(string) - Removes all HTML tags in a string
-- OS13k.Popup(html, speak, soundSeed) - Shows a popup with html body and optional speech and sound
+- OS13k.Popup(html, speak) - Shows a popup with html body and optional speech and sound

 ### Math Library
 - Some basic math functions are provided to help reduce code duplication